Smartling/smartling-samples/html-context/README.md

 When you review the results in the CAT Tool (see *Checking the results* above), you should see that only two of the four strings—the two whose keys start with 'topic.1' as specified in the script—have been bound to the uploaded context.
 The other two strings will have no visual context.

-This approach may be suitable when all the content is in a single file, or small number of files, such that limiting the matching by URI is not specific enough; instead it has to be done by individual strings.
-As this needs to be specified by hashcode, this script makes an additional API call to get the hashcodes of the uploaded strings, and then filters that list based on the keys of the strings (which are also returned in the same call).
+This approach may be suitable when all the content is in a single file, or small number of files, such that limiting the matching by URI is not specific enough and thus it has to be done by individual string.
+As this needs to be specified by hashcode, this script makes an additional API call to get the hashcodes of the uploaded strings, then it filters that list based on the keys of the strings (which are also returned in the same call).

 #### Repeated strings in the context
 You may have noticed that the string 'Topic name', which appears in two places in the context file, has been highlighted in both places in the context view in the CAT Tool.
 This is the standard behavior of context, i.e., that all copies of a string within a context file are bound to that translatable string in the project.
-The method used in the next script allows you to override this behavior.
+The method used in the next script allows you to override this behavior and choose precisely which string to match.

 ### bind-explicitly.py